typemeta/funcj/parser/readme.md

 1. Define a model for language, i.e. a set of classes that represent the language elements.
 2. Define a grammar for the language - a set of production rules.
 3. Translate the production rules into parsers using the library combinators.
 The parsers will typically construct values from the model.
-4. Book-end the parser for the top-level element with the `eof` combinator.
-5. Invoke the parser by passing a `Input` object, usually constructed from a `String`, to the `parse` method.
+4. Invoke the parser by passing a `Input` object, usually constructed from a `String`, to the `run` method.
-6. The resultant `Reply` result holds either the successfully parsed value or an error message.
+5. The `Result` value returned  by `run` holds either the successfully parsed value or an error message.